-Annex F: INSARAG Minimum Operational Levels, Training Standards, Performance Criteria, and Equipment Used for USAR Teams
+Annex C: INSARAG Minimum Operational Levels, Training Standards, Performance Criteria, and Equipment Used for USAR Teams

-General Requirements
+General Requirements for USAR team members

-- 1. Must be able to meet the physical requirements of the USAR team. - 2.
-Must be available on short notice to mobilise within ten hours of request and be personally selfsufficient for at least 72 hours for a response assignment of up to ten days in austere environments. - 3.
+- 1. Must be able to meet the fitness requirements of the USAR Team - 2.
+Must be available on short notice to mobilise within ten hours of request and be personally self-sufficient for at least 72 hours for a response assignment of up to ten days in austere environments. - 3.
 Must be capable of improvising and functioning for long hours under adverse conditions. - 4.
-Must maintain current inoculations as described by the World Health Organization (WHO) for international travel to the affected country. - 5.
+Must maintain current inoculations as described by WHO for international travel to the affected country. - 5.
 Must be able to function safely at heights and on or around rubble. - 6.
 Must understand and adhere to safe working practices and procedures as required in the urban disaster environment. - 7.
 Must have first aid training. - 8.
 Must understand the needs of and provide support to their counterparts within the INSARAG community for specific operations, techniques and application of tools and equipment.